 These struggling Americans and their families are all but invisible to our elected leaders because they don’t donate to political campaigns.
 Unlike the 15 percent of the population who are either millionaires or live in their homes, and are represented by our millionaire Congress.

 Hillary repeatedly lauded the low unemployment rate as evidence of her party’s wonderful handling of the economy during the campaign.
-Thereby souring every voter touched by the more than 200 million layoffs and other firings which occurred from 2007 to 2016.
+Thereby souring every voter touched by the more than which occurred from 2007 to 2016.

 It was an epic fail, which left the voters she alienated looking for alternatives.
 They wanted to vote for Democratic presidential candidate Bernie Sanders, who was drawing rock-star sized audiences.

 By rigging the primary to favor Hillary, the DNC left those huge crowds with no viable alternative to her but Donald Trump.

 Which is how we got a rich fool in the White House, who is even more sheltered and isolated from the real world than Hillary and her fellow members of Congress.

 This isn’t a jab at Barack Obama, who inherited a global economy in free fall and helped stabilize it.
 But arresting a downturn is not the same as reversing the damage done to the faltering middle class.

 Case in point, the balky U.S. housing market which once underpinned our economy.
 It produced 49,00 new home sales in February, the most recorded for that month since February of 2007.
 This sounds like great news until you realize that a significantly smaller U.S. population averaged 89,800 new home sales – nearly twice as many – in the month of February from 2003 to 2007.

 This example illustrates the myth of our present economic vitality in a nutshell.

 The poor and middle class in the U.S. have been devastated since The Great Recession.
 Only the rich are prospering and they see themselves as citizens of the world now.